jackd248/ddev-commands-collection/src/CommandsCollection/general/static/README.md

 <a name="overwrite"></a>
 ### Overwrite

-If you want to overwrite or skip an automatic generated DDEV command, you can use the following two possibilites:
+If you want to overwrite or skip an automatic generated DDEV command, you can use the following two possibilities:

 #### Extend